 jeffreyjcoleman - stock.adobe.co

 Further deployment of 5G services is expected in metropolitan areas going into 2019, as organizations prepare for full deployment in a few years.
-But before this adoption happens, organizations should know where 5G stands now and how to begin planning for its future.
+But before this adoption happens, organizations should know where 5G stands now and how to begin for its future.

 How can network pros prepare for 5G mobile technology?